Ross-Morgan/Life/README.md

 #### Economy:
-- Personal capital is measured by total size of GitHub repositories
+- Personal capital is measured by total GitHub Stars
 - Social Credit is based off of StackOverflow reputation
 - Tax scales inverse to total size of repositories
 - Coffee will be completely subsidised by taxes within the next 2 weeks

 #### Religion:
-- The international religion is x86 Assembly
+- The international religion is the `Rust Compiler` in it's infinite wisdom
-- x86 ASM users are holy prophets
+- `Rust` users are holy prophets

 #### Etiquette:
 - All socialising outside of StackOverflow, GitHub and Slack is now considered rude and will soon be criminalised.
-- C++ Users are to be respected in all circumstances besides decisions involving legacy features
+- `C++` Users are to be respected in most circumstances besides decisions involving legacy features
-- Python users are like mushrooms; some are toxic, some are nice
+- `Python` users are like mushrooms; some are toxic, some are nice
-- All VBA, Obj-C and Perl users should be shot-on-sight
+- All `VBA`, `Objective-C` and `Perl` users should be shot-on-sight
-- Go to VHDL users for logical advice
+- Go to `VHDL` users for logical advice
-- Coq users should to be reffered to as `James May #{serial-number}` while `James May #0` is reserved for the man himself
 - Windows users are to be looked down upon

 #### Laws:
 - Breaching repository licences may result in capital punishment
-- Inadequate coffee consumption will result in your mandatory participation in a 10 hour `Java DSA course`
+- Inadequate coffee consumption will result in your mandatory participation in a 72 hour `Java DSA course`
-- Don't undermine anyone using a more complex language than your native (excluding aforementioned legislature)
+- Never interrupt anyone using a more complex language than your native (excluding aforementioned legislature)
 - Everything you say must be abstracted to the highest scenario-appropriate level
+- Anyone found guilty of using `Javascript` for logical comparison will be admitted to their nearest mental asylum

 ---
 ---